waterholeforum/docs/installation.md

 You will need **command line access** (locally or via SSH) in order to run Composer and Waterhole commands.

-> Waterhole is free to use in development environments, but you'll need to buy a license to use it in production.
+> **Warning:** Waterhole is free to use in development environments, but you'll need to buy a license to use it in production.
 Read more about [licensing](./licensing.md) and the recommended [deployment workflow](./deploying.md).

 ## Installing